aspose-tasks/Aspose.Tasks-API-References/english/net/aspose.tasks/extendedattributedefinition/createlookupresourcedefinition/_index.md

 ---

-## ExtendedAttributeDefinition.CreateLookupResourceDefinition method (2 of 2)
+## CreateLookupResourceDefinition(CustomFieldType, ExtendedAttributeResource, string) {#createlookupresourcedefinition}

 Factory method which creates an extended attribute definition with lookup.
 It has [`CalculationType`](../calculationtype) equals to Lookup and can be used in Resources only.
 You are required to specify *customFieldType*, *fieldId* and *alias* when call this method.